-What would happen if a virus got ahold of so many Internet of Things (IoT) devices that it had the power to potentially launch an attack against the entire web?
+What would happen if a virus took hold of so many Internet of Things (IoT) devices that it had the power to potentially launch an attack against the entire web?
 Well, this appears to be just the question the world is facing, as the massive Reaper virus gains hold.

 And let’s face it, that growth seems more than likely, because of the way in which Reaper works to infect devices.
 It’s called a botnet for a reason: it detects weaknesses in IoT devices—particularly Wifi routers and webcams—and injects malware into them which can then spread to other internet-connected devices.
 Essentially, the Reaper virus is a web hack growing exponentially—day by day, device by device.